Meet Our Board

 The Friends of Jupiter Beach Board of Directors is made up of a handful of residents and local business owners.
 Click on their names below to learn more about them.

-Mary has lived in Palm Beach County for 48 years and attended school in this county from elementary school to college, graduating from Northwood University with a Bachelors Degree in Business Management.
-She currently resides in West Palm Beach but spends lots of time at Jupiter beaches.
+Mary has lived in Palm Beach County for over 50 years and attended school locally from elementary to college, graduating from Northwood University with a bachelor’s degree in business management.
+She currently resides in West Palm Beach, but spends lots of time at Jupiter beaches.

-Mary is very involved in the community, as a Leadership Palm Beach County alumni, Class of 2013 she has chaired the Annual Excellence Awards for the last 3 years and has served in many of their committees.
-In addition, she is a member of the Palm Beach County Chapter Association of Legal Administrators where she’s served as President, Vice-President and has chaired the membership and Legal Expo Committees in the past, currently chairing the Community Connection Committee.
-Mary is also a volunteer with 211 Palm Beach/Treasure Coast where she has served in committees and Co-Chair one of their annual events.
+Mary is also very involved in the community, as a Leadership Palm Beach County alumni, Class of 2013 she chaired the Annual Excellence Awards for 3 years and has served in many of their committees.
+She has is also volunteered with 211 Palm Beach/Treasure Coast where she has served in committees and Co-Chaired one of their annual events.

-When she is not volunteering you can find Mary enjoying time with her husband, children, grandchildren and her one-year old great-granddaughter.
-She has two dogs who love the beach, a 6 year old blue pit named Smokey and a 12 year old schnauzer named Ashley.
+When she is not volunteering you can find Mary traveling and enjoying time with her husband, children, grandchildren, and her great-granddaughter.
+She has a blue pit named Buddy who loves the dog beach in Jupiter.

 Tracy is a Florida native who has lived and worked in the Jupiter/Palm Beach Gardens area since 1978.
 She is currently an area Real Estate Manager at Florida Power and Light/NextEra Energy and has been with the company since 1999.
 Her passion for boating, the ocean, and volunteering within her community lead her to want to be involved with Friends of Jupiter Beach.
 She became a board member in August 2018 and has since taken on the role as a Beach Clean-up Captain and was instrumental in the success of the 2019 Food and Wine Festival.